skip to Main Content

 About the Guest

 Anna Borzi AM is director and chair of First Nations Publishers.
 She is a former international investment banker, entrepreneur, and award-winning author who has advised ultra-high-net-worth individuals, major fund managers, global financial leaders, governments, and industry bodies.
 Over the course of her career, she broke numerous glass ceilings in the financial services sector.
 Borzi has worked internationally and has longstanding ties to First Nations cultures.
 She was raised in Papua New Guinea, from village settings to the capital city, and has family connections to the PNG Highlands and Southern Region.
 Her great-grandfather was Aboriginal.
-She was awarded the Order of Australia Medal in 2005 for her contribution to financial services.
+She was awarded a Member of the Order of Australia in 2005 for her contribution to financial services.

 Thoughts or further questions on this post or any self-publishing issue?